SAP-archive/teched2020-DEV165/exercises/exercise1/Ex-1.Setting_Up_Connectivty_to_Non_SAP_Systems.md

-# Setting Up Components for Building Your Integration Scenario
+# Setting Up Connectivity to Non-SAP Systems

 In this exercise, you will configure all the components that are required to build, deploy and test your non-SAP integration scenario.
 You will perform the following steps: